jon-harper/OmniBox/docs/index.md

 ### Building the OmniBox

 This is my second control case for the Octopus designed around general shape and layout from Steve's V3 case.
 I kept full compatibility only with the original display screens.
 Lids should be easy to modify to fit, as they maintain the same overall dimensions (note that the screw holes are M3 now, however).
-Templates are provided for further customization, including new boards or mounts for SSRs and MOSFETs.
+Templates are provided for further customization, including new boards or mounts for solid state relays (SSRs) and MOSFETs.

 Other changes: